 Sandra Kerr OBE, Race Equality Director at Business in the Community, added: “Congratulations to Baker McKenzie on being named in the first ever Best Employers for Race listing and as a Finalist in Business in the Community’s Race Equality Awards.
 They are taking a comprehensive and strategic approach to tackling racial inequalities within their organisation and have shown their strong commitment and leadership on this issue.
 I hope more employers will follow their examples of best practice and take part in the 2018 listing.
 If employers truly want their workplaces to reflect the clients, communities and customers they serve, the time to act is now.”

-Earlier this month Baker McKenzie launched the Colour Brave campaign in its London office, which seeks to create an environment where people feel comfortable talking openly about race and ethnicity (a video on the initiative is available here).
+Earlier this month Baker McKenzie launched the Colour Brave campaign in its London office, which seeks to create an environment where people feel comfortable talking openly about race and ethnicity.
 It is one of a number of initiatives led by BakerEthnicity which focuses on increasing the representation of BAME talent in the office.
 Baker McKenzie was the first law firm, for example, to introduce name blind recruitment removing the potential for discrimination based on name.
 In 2015, Baker McKenzie partnered with Rare Recruitment to hardwire social mobility metrics into the existing graduate recruitment applicant tracking systems, enabling the Firm to take the economic background and personal circumstances of a candidate into account for the first time.

 The Firm has also partnered with a number of key organisations, including Race for Opportunity, NOTICED, the BLD Foundation and the Black British Business Awards.